rafaelvp-db/databricks-end-to-end-streaming/README.md

 * Configure secret scopes for the Kafka authentication and Schema Registry parameters
 * Start the producer notebook - random events will be generated and published into your Kafka broker(s)
 * You can then:
-    * Manually start the ingestion, bronze, silver and gold notebooks
+    * Manually start the ingestion, bronze, silver and gold notebooks, or
-    * Or import the Databricks Jobs Workflows JSON definitions into your workspace, and start these jobs
+    * Deploy Databricks Jobs/Workflows with [Terraform](https://www.terraform.io/)
         * Make sure to replace the necessary parameters in these JSON files prior to running the jobs

 ### TODO